mengrenzi/LeetcodeMrz/readme.md

-This repository relates to leetcode, codes samples in books and codes in interview.
+This repository relates to leetcode, code samples in books and codes in interview.